Its2Factor/Vencord-Plugins/README.md

 ## 🔄 Update

-To update, just pull the latest changes inside the repository folder and sync the changes
+To update, pull the latest changes inside the repository folder and sync the changes

 ```bash
 cd Documents/Vencord/src/userplugins/vc-pluginName